gis-survey/MobileSurveyor/README.md

 [Screenshots](https://github.com/TransitSurveyor/MobileSurveyor/tree/master/screenshots/on_off)

 This survey consists of capturing the boarding and alighting locations of riders.
-TriMet currently has a passenger census which only provides counts of boardings.
-This survey will then provide details about the frequency of trips between different station pairs (on-off instead of only on).
+TriMet currently gets automatic passenger census data which counts ons and offs per stop but not individual on-off pairs.
+The collected data will provide details about the frequency of trips between different station pairs (on-off instead of only ons).
 This survey is conducted using two different methods depending on type of vehicle and ridership levels.
 On most bus routes the **QR Code Scanner** method is used, while on MAX, Portland Streetcar and low ridership routes a **Map-Based** method is used.

 ##### QR Code Scanner